 Scholarship of Teaching and Learning (SoTL) Grant

-Our Scholarship of Teaching and Learning (SoTL) grant program is seeking faculty interested in conducting course-based pedagogical research (aka DBER, evidence-based research, classroom research, action research).
+Our Scholarship of Teaching and Learning (SoTL) grant program is seeking faculty interested in conducting course-based pedagogical research (aka DBER, evidence-based research, classroom research, action research) at Penn State.

-The purpose of the program is to promote contributions to the published SoTL literature by Penn State faculty.
-If you are unfamiliar with the literature, you may want to check out the The Teaching Professor, which includes summaries of a number of published studies.
+The purpose of the program is to promote contributions to the published SoTL literature by Penn State faculty about Penn State teaching and learning.
+If you are unfamiliar with the literature, you may want to check out the The Teaching Professor, which regularly includes summaries of SoTL and DBER studies published in peer-reivewed journals.
 You may also want to check out the Teaching Journals Directory at Kennesaw State University.

 How to apply